-Policy Link to Strategic Objectives Indicator Target Objectives Hill Farm in accordance with Policy 16; land for a link road at Harworth & Bircotes between Blyth Road and Scrooby Road through the former Harworth Colliery site; land to accommodate a new railway station, transport hub and associated infrastructure at the Bassetlaw Garden Village in accordance with Policy ST4; Site to accommodate an integrated primary and secondary school and associated infrastructure at the Bassetlaw Garden Village in accordance with Policy ST4; land between Shireoaks and Worksop to accommodate water storage as part of the wider Worksop Flood Management Scheme in accordance with Policy ST52.
-Policy ST57: Digital Infrastructure S01, SO3, SO5, SO6, SO14 The percentage of the District covered by Superfast Broadband.
-All new dwellings, including conversions must be designed and constructed in a way that enables them to meet or exceed the Government's Building Regulations relating to provision of high speed fibre to the premises or any subsequent national equivalent standard should the Building Regulations and/or national policy be reviewed in the future.
-Policy ST58: Provision and Delivery of Infrastructure SO1, SO2, SO3, SO14 The amount of total CIL contributions annually.
+Policy Link to Strategic Objectives Indicator Target Regulations relating to provision of high speed fibre to the premises or any subsequent national equivalent standard should the Building Regulations and/or national policy be reviewed in the future.
+Policy ST58: Provision and Delivery of Infrastructure SO1, SO2, SO3, SO13 The amount of total CIL contributions annually.
 The amount of developer contributions secured annually through planning obligations.
 The Council will work with neighbouring Local Authorities and infrastructure partners to ensure that the spatial strategy is supported by the timely provision of necessary physical, social and green/blue infrastructure and where appropriate its maintenance.